Preconditioning Your Tesla Battery: The Complete Guide

 Simply navigate to a Supercharging station on your screen.
 The vehicle will automatically start preconditioning the battery.

 Tesla’s Model S features Drag Strip Mode.
-Using Drag Strip Mode to precondition your Model S is useful before a short distance race.
-Drag Strip Mode preconditions the battery and drive unit to ideal operating temperatures for timed acceleration.
-Model S stays in Drag Strip Mode for three hours, even if you leave the vehicle.
+Are you planning for a ludicrously short distance race?
+Use Drag Strip Mode to precondition your Model S. Drag Strip Mode preconditions the battery and drive unit to ideal operating temperatures for timed acceleration.
+EVehiclePro Tip: Model S stays in Drag Strip Mode for three hours, even if you leave the vehicle.
 After three hours, the feature times out to prevent unnecessary energy consumption (for example, you leave the vehicle and forget to cancel Drag Strip Mode).

 Why Precondition the Tesla Battery?